 - A sand/salt mixture is used on the majority of road types in urban and rural Strathcona County.
 Salt is not as effective at cold temperatures, so the amount of salt decreases as the temperature drops.

-- Rock chips are used to manage icy conditions on priority 4 residential roads in Sherwood Park and in County-owned parking lots throughout Strathcona County.
+- Rock chips are used to manage icy conditions on Priority 4 residential roads in Sherwood Park, Priority 3 and 4 rural roads, and in County-owned parking lots.

-- Anti-icing solution is used on select roads and intersections prior to a snowfall.
+- Anti-icing solution may be used on select roads and intersections prior to a snowfall.

 Always drive to the conditions